dart-lang/language/working/2364 - primary constructors/feature-specification.md

 have the modifiers `late` or `external` (because formal parameters cannot have those modifiers).
 This omission is not seen as a problem in this
-proposal: They can be declared using the same syntax as today, and initialization, if any, can be expressed a constructor body.
+proposal: They can be declared using the same syntax as today, and initialization, if any, can be done in a constructor body.

-An `external` instance variable amounts to an `external` getter and an `external` setter.
-Such "variables" cannot be initialized by an initializing formal anyway, so they will just need to be declared using a normal `external` variable declaration.

 ```dart
 // Current syntax.